jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 (Although, they do often go hand-in-hand.)

 *How does this insight relate to current research?*
-Some recent papers, like [CQL](https://arxiv.org/abs/2006.04779), prove that they reduce overestimation, but do not prove that they improve the quality of the fixed point.
-Until such a property has been shown, we should not consider these algorithms to be theoretically justified.
+Many recent papers emphasize that they reduce overestimation, for example [CQL](https://arxiv.org/abs/2006.04779) emphasizes the fact that it claims to find a lower-bound to the true Q-values.
+However, we now see that this, alone, does not guarantee a performance improvement, as it does not necessarily imply an improvement in the quality of the fixed-point.
+(CQL does improve performance!
+It's only the explanation that is wrong.
+A closer look reveals that CQL improves performance because it constrains the learned policy to be close to the behavior policy.)

 ### (2)
 **Accepted Wisdom:** *Distributional shift is one of the central challenges of Offline RL.*